(ONLINE) TEACHING FROM THE HEART: NONVIOLENT COMMUNICATION IN THE CLASSROOM

 - Teachers (including those in training)

-Gina Simm has taught in early childhood education for over 30 years.
+Gina Simm (she/her/hers) has taught in early childhood education for over 30 years.
 Her background in Montessori education and children’s theater launched her into the world of public schools where she spent most of her career as a first-grade teacher (including a year spent teaching English in China).
 Simm worked closely with Miki Kashtan, a co-founder of Bay Area Nonviolent Communication.
 Simm’s knowledge of Nonviolent Communication has transformed her classroom into a place where systems of the heart create a child-centered environment for moving through conflict.
 Simm lives in the Pioneer Valley Cohousing Community in Amherst, Massachusetts.
 To learn more, visit www.teachingfromyourheart.org.

 FOR MORE INFORMATION